ByteDecoder/ModelFactory/README.md

 # ModelFactory
 Easy way to create Models for use in Test Suites

-Targeted to .Net Standard 2.0
+Targeted to .Net Core 3.1

 ## Installation